Graduate Faculty Application Process

 Membership in the Graduate Faculty

-In support of continuing high quality graduate education at The University of Tennessee at Chattanooga and in recognition of accreditation standards, the following policy for a Graduate Faculty has been adopted.
+In support of continuing high-quality graduate education and in recognition of accreditation standards, the following policy for a graduate faculty has been adopted.

 - Full Membership